camusdb/camusdb.github.io/docs/database-branching.md

 Drop the branch when the migration is wrong.
 Then create a fresh branch.

+If the source is refreshing a materialized view when the branch is created, the branch does not inherit that in-flight job.
+It sees the view contents that were published at the fork timestamp.
+The parent's refresh finishes or fails on the parent only.

 ## Constraints, and a write

 A write in a branch affects that branch only.
 A check of the uniqueness